markgw/uh-nlp19/docs/day7/index.md

 Topic modelling works better if we have more data.
-We have provided [de-news.txt](de-news.txt), which consists of short news stories separated with tags.
+We have provided [de-news.txt](de-news.txt), which consists of 9 short news stories separated with tags.
-Use the following method to separate the articles (you can also preprocess the articles to remove stopwords, punctuations, etc. if you want):
+Use the following method to separate the articles (you can also preprocess the articles to remove stopwords, punctuations, etc. if you want).
 ````python
 def prepare_dataset(filename):
     articles = []